 The AOC 27B1H is a popular monitor due to its affordable price for an IPS panel display with an ultra-slim design.
 If you are interested in this monitor, there are a few things you should keep in mind though.

 The monitor is based on an IPS panel with 8-bit color depth (6-bit + 2-bit dithering) and ~95% sRGB color gamut.

-Although that’s a bit lower sRGB color space coverage than the preferable 99%-100%, the difference isn’t crucial unless you plan on doing color-critical work.
+Although that’s a bit lower sRGB color space coverage than the preferable 99%-100%, the difference isn’t vital unless you plan on doing color-critical work.

-The colors are vibrant and consistent, and they won’t shift in tone when you look at the screen from different angles thanks to the wide 178-degree viewing angles.
+The colors are vibrant and consistent, and they won’t change in tone when you look at the screen from different angles thanks to the wide 178-degree viewing angles.

 Other panel-related specifications include a 250-nit peak brightness and a static contrast ratio of 1,000:1 which is standard for a monitor at this price range.

 The AOC 27B1H display has a screen resolution of 1920×1080 pixels which, when stretched out on its 27″ screen, results in a pixel density of 82 PPI – pixels per inch.

 In comparison, a 24″ 1080p display has a pixel density of 92 PPI and a 22″ 1080p display has 102 PPI.
 So, the image will be a bit more pixelated on the AOC 27B1H.